department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/contaminated-drinking-water-at-camp-lejeune.md

 ### What was in the drinking water?

-Two on-base water wells that were shut down in 1985 had the following chemicals:
+Two on-base water wells that were shut down in 1985 had these chemicals:

 - Trichloroethylene (TCE)
 - Perchloroethylene (PCE)